 - There are limitations to the maximum drug-free muscular potential models out there.

-- As fun as it would be, it is not possible to simply make a calculation to determine whether someone is ‘roided to the gills or not.
+- As fun as it would be, it is not possible to simply make a calculation to determine whether someone has taken steroids.

 - Martin Berkhan’s Maximum Muscular Potential of Drug-Free Athletes calculation.

 THE BERKHAN MODEL OF MAXIMUM DRUG-FREE GENETIC POTENTIAL

 Though I’d highly recommend that you read the article, Martin’s formula for determining the maximum that a drug-free trainee will weigh when in “stage-shredded” condition (i.e. 5-6% body fat) is as follows:

 (Height in cm – 98~102) = Bodyweight in kg.